Luke Prokop: Personal life

 During his childhood, playing hockey was his main extracurricular focus.
 At 12–13 years old, he started to realize that he was a "good hockey player" and decided he wanted to make a career out of it.
 His older brother, Josh, is also an ice hockey player.
 The Calgary Hitmen signed Josh in September 2018.
 They both spent time playing with Calgary, before Luke was traded to the Edmonton Oil Kings.
 His parents own a golf course in Edmonton, Alberta (where Prokop is from) where he frequently visits.

 On July 19, 2021, Prokop came out as gay, becoming the first player under contract with an NHL team to do so.
+On November 17, 2023, Prokop became the first openly gay player in the American Hockey League's history, by making his first appearance in a game as a player for the Milwaukee Admirals.

+On June 29, 2026, a documentary about his life, career, and journey titled The Hockey Player was released in the United States and Canada.
+The success of fictional television show Heated Rivalry allowed The Hockey Player to be released.
+The documentary was struggling to attract and retain funding until funders saw an opportunity in the sudden popularity of LGBTQ+ players in ice hockey.
+At the time, he remained the only out professional men's ice hockey player in North America.